BeBe Zahara Benet: Other ventures and tours

 In November 2017, Ngwa was a featured performer in Queens United, a benefit show created by Phi Phi O'Hara in an effort to raise money to people affected by Hurricane Maria.

 In 2018, Ngwa created "Roar", a monthly show featuring interacting dancing.

-In 2020, they co-created, produced, and headlined the Nubia tour, a live Drag Show celebrating Black drag queens through original music, group choreography, video installations, live vocals, lip syncs, and narrative-driven performance art.
+In 2020, he co-created, produced, and headlined the Nubia tour, a live Drag Show celebrating Black drag queens through original music, group choreography, video installations, live vocals, lip syncs, and narrative-driven performance art.
 On opening night, Vulture.com praised the cast, RuPaul’s Drag Race alum; Bob The Drag Queen, Peppermint, Shea Couleé, The Vixen, and Monique Heart, noting the “touching sincerity” and “joyous” celebration of black culture featured in the show.

 The tour began its run with sold-out shows in New York City, and has plans to visit Los Angeles, as well as other major cities across the United States.

-In June 2021, Ngwa will be featured in "Gospel Brunch Drag Show", an "LGBTQIA+ Youths Of Color Celebrate Black Pride" event, and the virtual "Pride Bigger Than Texas" event livestreamed from the Bonham Exchange.
-In August 2021, they will be a featured performer and in Klub Kids London Presents: NOIR: The Tour, where 25% of the proceeds from the production will be donated to the Black Lives Matter movement.
+In June 2021, Ngwa was featured in "Gospel Brunch Drag Show", an "LGBTQIA+ Youths Of Color Celebrate Black Pride" event, and the virtual "Pride Bigger Than Texas" event livestreamed from the Bonham Exchange.
+In August 2021, he was a featured performer and in Klub Kids London Presents: NOIR: The Tour, where 25% of the proceeds from the production was donated to the Black Lives Matter movement.

 A documentary film titled Being Bebe premiered at the 2021 Tribeca Film Festival from June 19–23, 2021, and later screened at the Provincetown International Film Festival on June 23, 2021, and screened for three days.
 The film documented the past fifteen years of Ngwa's life as Bebe Zahara Benet, including his journey preparing for RuPaul's Drag Race.
 The film won the 2021 Best Documentary Award at the Provincetown International Film Festival.

 Outside of drag, Ngwa is the CEO of The Lavish Labs, an event planning and decor firm.

 Personal life

 Prior to starting drag, he was a choir director and music teacher.
 He doesn't consider himself a drag queen, and prefers to be called a "drag artist" or "drag performer".
-Ngwa is a devout christian.
+Ngwa is a devout Christian.

 He has named Christian Dior, Giorgio Armani, and Alphadi as personal fashion icons.
+Musically, he has named Yvonne Chaka Chaka as his childhood music icon, and Tiwa Savage, Yemi Alade, Angélique Kidjo, and Davido as musicians he'd like to collaborate with.

+Ngwa does not define his sexual orientation and accepts all pronouns.